KevinAlavik/nekonix/README.md

     *Note: Additional QEMU flags works in the same way as in BIOS-ISO*

 *Note: Read the Makefile for more information*

-## Known Issues

-- Issue with initializing VMM on UEFI, causes a #GP

 ## License